Blackman Class - 3T Percival Class - 3G

 Welcome back to the Year 3 page!
 We hope you had a restful break and are looking forward to an exciting term of learning and fun.
 We hope you find the information below helpful, it should give you an insight as to what your child will be focusing on this term across the curriculum.
 Our termly newsletter is also attached below with further information as well as key dates.
 If you have any questions or concerns, please do not hesitate to contact us on the Year 3 email account - email@example.com.

 We still follow ‘White Rose Maths’.
-We will be continuing to add and subtract one and two-digit numbers from 3-digit numbers before moving on to multiplication and division focusing on the 4 and 8 times tables.
+Following on from last term we will continue looking at Length and Perimeter before moving onto Fractions, Mass and Capacity.
 Below is the Year 3 scheme of learning for the upcoming year.
 Sometimes we may spend longer consolidating certain topics and the order in which we learn them may change slightly.
 However, this gives you an insight as to the topics the children will be covering this year.

 Our weekly PE session will be on a Wednesday (for both classes).
 Please note children need to bring their PE kit into school.
 Please remove earrings before school unless your child can do this themselves.
-Our weekly PE lessons will focus on Floor Gymnastics, this will be in the hall.
-Our block week is the week commencing 14th November, in these sessions we will be developing our Football skills.
+Our weekly PE lessons will focus on Netball, this will be outside.
+Our block week is the week commencing 27th February, in these sessions we will be developing our Tag Rugby skills.

 Earrings may not be worn during PE lessons.
 Please remove before school unless your child is able to remove them, themselves.